celery/celery/CONTRIBUTING.rst

             $ celery -A proj report

-        This will also include your configuration settings and it try to remove values for keys known to be sensitive, but make sure you also verify the information before submitting so that it doesn't contain confidential information like API tokens and authentication credentials.
+        This will also include your configuration settings and it will try to remove values for keys known to be sensitive, but make sure you also verify the information before submitting so that it doesn't contain confidential information like API tokens and authentication credentials.

-    E) You issue might be tagged as `Needs Test Case`.
+    E) Your issue might be tagged as `Needs Test Case`.
 A test case represents all the details needed to reproduce what your issue is reporting.
        A test case can be some minimal code that reproduces the issue or detailed instructions and configuration values that reproduces